The DISTCO 2014 is open for K-12 students and teachers in following categories:

 Story:Effects of Climate Change by Time Magazine, http://www.time.com/time/interactive/0,31813,1620995,00.html

 Image 1 (or Flower 1): http://www.fanpop.com

 Digital Stories should be original work and not to be copied from any other person or person’s work unless obtained with permission.

 The official judging takes place after the submissions close.
-Please see Timeline above for details.
-Official judging is done by a group of faculty members at North American College and various other universities according to the criteria in Digital Storytelling Rubric.
+Please see timeline above for details.
+Official judging is done by a group of faculty members at North American University and various other universities according to the criteria in Digital Storytelling Rubric.

 *Any fraud involving such as buying Youtube Likes will result in disqualification.
 Sudden increases in Like numbers overnight may be considered as fraud.